Extension

 Create a karrio extension package

-Generate Python data types from the carrier API schemas
+Generate Python data types

 The package naming convention for extensions is karrio.[carrier_name]